What Is a Koseki (戸籍)? Understanding Japan’s Family Registry System

 Because Japanese citizens must be listed on a koseki, any reason for leaving a family that is not death, a person who left one koseki will be added to another.

-Newer Koseki
+Newer Computerized Koseki

 Newer, digital koseki are much easier to read, and are oriented in portrait.